TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

          [tables.php files]
    :Description:
-         Can be set to contain file references to local lang files containing TCA\_DESCR labels.
+         Can be set to contain file references to local lang files containing :code:`TCA_DESCR` labels.
 See section about Context Sensitive Help.

-         Unset in :code:`config_default.php`.
    :FE:
          No